Amplify Online Retail ETF

 (f)

-The rate shown represents the 7-day effective yield as of January 31, 2024.
+The rate shown represents the 7-day annualized effective yield as of December 31, 2024.

-Level 1 – Unadjusted quoted prices in active markets for identical, unrestricted assets or liabilities that the Funds have the ability to access at the measurement date;
+Level 1 - Unadjusted quoted prices in active markets for identical assets or liabilities that the Fund has the ability to access.

-The following is a summary of the fair valuations according to the inputs used to value the Funds’ investments as of January 31, 2024:
+The following is a summary of the fair valuation hierarchy of the Fund’s securities as of December 31, 2024:

 Level 1